saifrashed/writespace/backend-pse-e/README.md

 we are keeping it as simple as possible because we only have 4 weeks and a lot of students do not have any or minimal experience with BE developing.

+The test.model.js and test.service.js file are tutorial files so that the code can be copied and modified for specific user stories so that everyone can easily code in the backend.

 ## About The Project